Tips to Add Grip to Your Basketball Shoes

 Change the Shoe Sole

-If all else fails, you may need to consider changing the sole of your basketball shoes.
+If all else fails, you may need to consider changing the soles of your basketball shoes.
 As we discussed earlier, the sole material and pattern can have a significant impact on the grip.

 The way you tie your shoelaces can affect the fit of your shoes, which in turn can influence the grip.
 One effective technique is called the “heel lock,” which involves creating a loop with the laces at the top of the shoe.
 Then thread the ends through the loop, creating a secure fit around the ankle.